Leeds Outer Ring Road: East Leeds Orbital Route (A6120)

 After a protracted planning process, Leeds City Council announced in June 2018 the awarding of contracts for the East Leeds Orbital Route (ELOR) which runs from Thorpe Park (adjacent to junction 46 of the M1) to join the previous ring road near Red Hall, just to the west of its intersection with the A58.

-The 7.5 km route cost approximately £120 million and is a dual carriageway throughout, with roundabouts intersecting with roads in East Leeds.
+The 7.5 km route cost approximately £120 million and is a dual carriageway throughout, with roundabouts and one Throughabout / Hamburger Roundabout intersecting with roads in East Leeds.
 The route was opened on 22 August 2022.
 The road now forms part of the A6120 and a section of the former ring road is now (January 2023) numbered as the B6902.